-- Sex and love addiction – Sex releases numerous chemicals in the brain that improve mood, relieve pain, etc. Many sex addicts engage in compulsive sexual behavior to satisfy the craving for this feeling.
+Sex addiction – Sex releases numerous chemicals in the brain that improve mood, relieve pain, etc. Many sex addicts engage in compulsive sexual behavior to satisfy the craving for this feeling.
 They are frequently preoccupied with sexual behavior and become irritable and discontent if they cannot engage in the behavior.

-- Shopping addiction – When a person has a shopping addiction, the power to purchase creates a sense of control that assists in coping with other issues, such as anxiety or depression.
+Shopping addiction – When a person has a shopping addiction, the power to purchase creates a sense of control that assists in coping with other issues, such as anxiety or depression.
 Like other addictions, shopping addicts experience a flood of endorphins and dopamine when shopping and spending, ultimately making them feel good and free of negative feelings.
 It is important to note that shopping addiction presents in multiple forms, such as compulsive buying to avoid negative feelings, obsessive bargain hunting, frequently buying and returning items, or shopping for flashy/luxury goods.

 Gaming and technology addiction – Social media, gaming, and other technological vices are the source of addiction for many people.
 These people may use these outlets to cope with other issues and are unable to stop after a reasonable amount of time.
 Gaming and technology addiction promote an unhealthy desire for instant gratification and can lead to depression, isolation, poor social skills, and physical health issues.

 Exercise addiction – While exercise plays a big part in maintaining a healthy lifestyle, too much exercise can absolutely be detrimental to one’s health and well-being.
 Exercise addicts compromise relationships, responsibilities, physical, and mental health to maintain their workout regimen.